redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 export default client
 ```

 And that's it.
+Redis OM is now using the `connection` you created.
 Note that we are exporting both the `client` *and* the `connection`.
 Got to export the `connection` if we want to use it in our newest route.

 ## Storing location history with Streams

-To add an event to a Stream we need to use the XADD command.
-Node Redis exposes that as `.xAdd`.
-So, we need to add a call to `.xAdd` in our route.
+To add an event to a Stream we need to use the [XADD](https://redis.io/commands/xadd) command.
+Node Redis exposes that as `.xAdd()`.
+So, we need to add a call to `.xAdd()` in our route.
 Modify `location-router.js` to import our `connection`:

 ```javascript
 import { connection } from '../om/client.js'
 ```

-And then in the route itself add a call to `.xAdd`:
+And then in the route itself add a call to `.xAdd()`:

 ```javascript
   ...snip...